 How to be a Pool Match Winner

 After the restart Balencia managed to tie the match at 11 each.
 At this point I turned to a friend and predicted that the momentum shift was in play and that he’d go on to win at least 4 of the next 6 frames.

 From here Balencia raced to a 15-11 lead and eventually closed out the match by winning 21-15.
 My prediction was correct.
 It wasn’t a lucky guess on my part.
 It was a pool prediction based on cycles, momentum and experience.
 You can tell a lot from body language, atmosphere, personality etc. This is why I always harp on about mentality.
 It can make or break you as a player of any sport.
 For more help on mentality see the post ‘Losing Your Rag’.

 The match finished at around 00.30am after starting at 18.30pm.
 That’s 6 hours of pretty much non-stop pool.
 Pool cycles and momentum shifts are always going to change during such lengthy time frames (no pun intended).
 Don’t allow yourself to get despondent or defeated.
 Stick at it and dig in.
 Keep on keeping on and you will give yourself every chance of getting the results you want – just like Balencia!

 DISCLAIMER: The Pool Gods may or may not exist.
 Their presence in this article was used to demonstrate a point.
 It was in no way intended to cause any offence to those with religious beliefs.

-If you enjoyed this article and would like to receive future tips on improving your Pool game, Complete the Underground Membership Form now.
+If you enjoyed this article and would like to receive tips on improving your pool game, simply fill out the short form below.